mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

     | Index-Time Search-as-You-Type           | Intermediate |
     | Completion Suggester                    |   Advanced   |

-* We have to distinguish between
-  * Prefix Query
-  * Match Phrase Prefix Query
-  * The Prefix Query goes on not analyzed text.
-    * works only on not analyzed text.
-Therefore we have to use the keyword text field of name
-    * Now I use the prefix Eli, and I get only Elisabeth as a result.
-What if this was a simple typo and initially I was searching for Elvis?
-You can see the limit of a Prefix Query here.
-It allows no fuzziness.
-  * The Match Phrase Query is a full-text search and therefore analyzes text.
-    *

 ## ngram
 * splitting a token into multiple subtokens
 * sliding window that moves across the word - continuous sequence of characters of the specified length